Mandatory Annual Training

 Reporting

-All Service Coordinators and provides (agencies) are required to report critical incidents.
+All Service Coordinators and providers (agencies) are required to report critical incidents.
 Before reporting the incident, measures must be taken immediately to protect the participant.

 1. Safeguard the health and welfare of the participant (Call 911 if determined to be needed)